polca/premise/docs/transform.rst

 * the transport mode: truck, hydrogen pipeline, re-assigned CNG pipeline, ship,
 * the distance: 500 km, 2000 km
 * the state of the hydrogen: gaseous, liquid, liquid organic compound,
-* the hydrogen production route: electrolysis, SMR, ATR, biomass gasifier (coal, woody biommas)
+* the hydrogen production route: electrolysis, SMR, biomass gasifier (coal, woody biomass)

 Hence, for each IAM region, the following supply chains for hydrogen are built: